groodt/twitter-oauth-streaming/README.md

 * Make sure you have pip installed on your platform

     ```sudo easy_install pip```
 * Create a virtualenv for Python.
 Optional, but recommended step.
-See [virtualenv](http://pypi.python.org/pypi/virtualenv) and [virtualenvwrapper](http://www.doughellmann.com/docs/virtualenvwrapper/)
+See [virtualenv](http://pypi.python.org/pypi/virtualenv) and [virtualenvwrapper](http://www.doughellmann.com/docs/virtualenvwrapper/) for info on how to install these tools.

     ```mkvirtualenv twitter_stream_example --no-site-packages```
 * Install the dependencies